 Journalists’ one-stop webpage for details about The Non-Obvious Guide to Event Planning: For Kick-Ass Gatherings that Inspire People by author Andrea Driessen

-To arrange a consultation, explore ideally suited speakers for your next event, or invite speaker/author Andrea Driessen to present at your event, click here.
+To arrange a consultation, receive a press release, explore ideally suited speakers for your next event, or invite speaker/author Andrea Driessen to present at your event, click here.

 The Independent Publisher Book Awards named the Non-Obvious Guides the best (“Gold”) non-fiction book series in 2019.
 Series titles include books written by Andrea Driessen, Rohit Bhargava, James Notter, and Maddi Grant.